Catch all, because tables, like any flat surface, are an inviting place to lay things down

 Ideally, your table should be generally free of clutter at least at one point of the day, daily.

-I find it best to clear off the table after each meal (obviously), and then again as part of my end of the day routine when I'm cleaning up the kitchen for the evening.
+I actually find it best to clear off the table after each meal (obviously), and then again as part of my end of the day routine when I'm cleaning up the kitchen for the evening.

 Your Table Doesn't Have To Be Bare To Be Clutter Free